-- (i) Short Term Investment Investments held at 31 March 2022 amounted to £16.451m, including accrued interest, and consisted of fixed term deposits with approved counterparties.
+- (i) Short Term Investment Investments held at 31 March 2023 amounted to £13.402m, including accrued interest, and consisted of fixed term deposits with approved counterparties.
 Term deposit rates were fixed at inception, with interest paid on maturity.
 No formal calculation of EIR is deemed necessary, and the carrying amount is a reasonable approximation of the fair value. - (ii) Long Term Debtors As discussed above, the only soft loans identified by Gedling Borough Council are car loans to employees.
-The sum outstanding at 31 March 2022 is £259k, which is not deemed material.
-The long term debtors figure also includes deferred capital receipts of £0.549m for a land sale at Teal Close. - (iii) Short Term Debtors Operational debtors are financial instruments of short duration, with no formal effective interest rate, and are required to be valued at their original amount, ie. the carrying amount is a reasonable approximation of fair value.
-Short term debtors outstanding at 31 March 2022, which are classed as financial instruments, totalled £5.373m net of impairment provisions for doubtful debts (see note 19).
-This figure includes deferred capital receipts of £537k due in 2022/23 for a land sale at Teal Close.
+The sum outstanding at 31 March 2023 is £85k, which is not deemed material. - (iii) Short Term Debtors Operational debtors are financial instruments of short duration, with no formal effective interest rate, and are required to be valued at their original amount, ie. the carrying amount is a reasonable approximation of fair value.
+Short term debtors outstanding at 31 March 2023, which are classed as financial instruments, totalled £4.359m net of impairment provisions for doubtful debts (see note 19).
+This figure includes deferred capital receipts of £549k due in 2023/24 for a land sale at Teal Close.